Understanding How Divorce Mediation Works

 - A local attorney

-When selecting a divorce mediator, make sure you choose someone who is licensed and has extensive experience with divorce mediation.
-Sometimes mediators are attorneys, other times they are not.
+When selecting a divorce mediator, make sure you choose licensed and have extensive experience with mediation.
+Sometimes mediators are attorneys, other times; they are not.
 Regardless, the best divorce mediators possess an extensive skill set that allows them to offer solutions to complicated problems.
 For this reason, trained therapists often make great divorce mediators.

 The Process: How Divorce Mediation Works

-Because the rules surrounding divorce mediation can vary from state to state, the process isn't 'cookie cutter.'
-For example, in many places, divorcing couples attend mediation together in the same room.
+Because the rules surrounding mediation can vary from state to state, the process isn't 'cookie cutter.'
+For example, in many places, couples who are divorcing attend mediation together in the same room.
 Other areas separate the parties, and the mediator moves back and forth between.
-Even though there can be differences in mediation depending on where you live, generally, mediation moves through stages similar to the outline below.
+Even though mediation can differ depending on where you live, generally, mediation moves through stages similar to the outline below.

-- Introduction - During this initial meeting, the mediator will give parties the opportunity to discuss why they have chosen mediation and what they hope to gain.
+- Introduction - During this initial meeting, the mediator will allow parties to discuss why they have chosen mediation and what they hope to gain.
 The mediator will provide basic information about the process, guidelines, as well as expectations.
 During this time, the mediator may assess the issues you agree/disagree on for future planning.